Tracing the roots of invasive species

 In the media world of conservation, there seems to be no shortage of news on invasive species — plants, animals and organisms that were introduced (accidentally or deliberately) to an area outside of their native range and where their natural predator is absent, and cause harm (environementally, economically or societally).
 It begs the question: How did they arrive?

 Historically, many invasive species in North America were brought over by early European settlers for medicinal, agricultural and ornamental uses, without realizing their future negative impacts to local biodiversity.
-In other cases, species were accidentally transported, such as in ballast soil on ocean-going ships that contained seeds that were later dumped.
+In other cases, species were accidentally transported, such as in ballast water on ocean-going ships that contained seeds and all sorts of organisms that were later dumped.

 For some species, the origin is impossible to pinpoint, but for some, their arrival can be traced to a single event.
 Here are three species with an interesting backstory.

 You may have been witness to a beautifully eerie swarm of black birds twisting and flying in formation — known as a murmuration — over a field.
 You were probably looking at European starlings, chunky blackbirds with purplish-green iridescent feathers and a slender yellow beak.
 With an estimated population in North America of more than 200 million, they are all descendants of a small flock released by a Shakespeare enthusiast and a group called American Acclimatization Society that wanted every bird ever mentioned in Shakespeare’s plays introduced to the U.S.